 Nara Nature Park is a 100 acre nature park donated to the City of Houghton by Bob and Ruth Nara.
 The park is located two miles east of the Michigan Tech University campus at the east end of the Houghton Waterfront Trail.
 The Nara Nature Park is linked to the Michigan Tech University trails with a combination of over 50 miles of trails for hiking, running, biking, skiing, and snowshoeing.
 Kayak/canoe launch and river access is located on the Pilgrim River.

 A historic thunderstorm dropped over 7 inches of rain on the area in just a few hours in the early morning of June 17, 2018.
 The flooding that followed wiped out the wetland boardwalk system throughout Nara Park.
 The City of Houghton worked with FEMA to fund the cleanup of the debris and repairs the boardwalk.
-A project to clean up and rebuild the boardwalks has been designed and is expected to be constructed in the summer of 2020.
+A project to clean up and rebuild the boardwalks was designed and the new boardwalks were constructed in the fall of 2020.

 Nara Nature Trail Boardwalk

-The Nara Nature Trail Boardwalk is a 6 foot wide, 4,500 foot long elevated boardwalk running along both banks of the Pilgrim River.
+The Nara Nature Trail Boardwalk is a 4,500 foot long elevated wood boardwalk running along both banks of the Pilgrim River.
 This boardwalk has fishing sites, benches, and access for launching kayaks and canoes.

 The Peepsock Trail is a 3/4 mile long pathway that follows Peepsock Creek to the Portage Lake shore.
 The trail entrance is just west of the parking area on the north side of US-41 near the bridge.

 Sledding Hill & Chalet